Integrated Light Microscopy Core

 Imaris software: Image processing was performed using Bitplane Imaris software v.
 9.1.2 (Andor Technology PLC, Belfast, N. Ireland).

-Leica GSD in KCBD 1250B: Images were captured with a Leica SR GSD 3D / 4 color TIRFM fluorescence microscope (Leica Microsystems, Inc., Buffalo Grove, IL) with an Andor iXon Ultra EM-CCD camera (Andor Technology PLC, Belfast, N. Ireland).
+Leica GSD in KCBD 1250C: Images were captured with a Leica SR GSD 3D / 4 color TIRFM fluorescence microscope (Leica Microsystems, Inc., Buffalo Grove, IL) with an Andor iXon Ultra EM-CCD camera (Andor Technology PLC, Belfast, N. Ireland).

 Leica STED-SP5 in KCBD 1250F: Images were captured with a Leica TCS SP5 II STED laser scanning confocal microscope (Leica Microsystems, Inc., Buffalo Grove, IL).
+This instrument was purchased with funds obtained through NIH S10 OD010649 granted to Dr. Gopal Thinakaran and Dr. Vytas Bindokas in 2012.

-Leica SP8 3D STED in KCBD 1250G: Images were captured with a Leica SP8 3D STED laser scanning confocal microscope (Leica Microsystems, Inc., Buffalo Grove, IL).
+Leica SP8 3D STED in KCBD 1250G: Images were captured with a Leica SP8 3-color 3D STED laser scanning confocal microscope (Leica Microsystems, Inc., Buffalo Grove, IL).

-Leica Stellaris 8 in KCBD 1250G: Images were captured with a Leica Stellaris 8 laser scanning confocal microscope (Leica Microsystems, Inc., Buffalo Grove, IL).
+Leica Stellaris 8 in KCBD 1250G: Images were captured with a Leica Stellaris8 laser scanning confocal microscope (Leica Microsystems, Inc., Buffalo Grove, IL).

-Olympus “fixed sample” DSU Spinning Disk in KCBD 1250F: Images were captured with an Olympus DSU spinning disk confocal microscope (Olympus Corporation of the Americas, Center Valley, PA) with an Evolve EM-CCD camera (Photometrics, Tucson, AZ) run by SlideBook v6.0 software (Intelligent Imaging Innovations, Denver, CO).
+Marianas in KCBD 1250F: Images were captured with a 3i Marianas Yokogawa-type spinning disk confocal microscope with Evolve EM-CCD camera (Photometrics, Tucson, AZ) running SlideBook software (Intelligent Imaging Innovations, Denver, CO).
+This instrument was purchased with funds from NIH S10 RR028898 granted to Dr. Jerrold Turner and Dr. Vytas Bindokas in 2010.

-Olympus “live cell” DSU Spinning Disk in KCBD 1250F: Images were captured with an Olympus DSU spinning disk confocal microscope (Olympus Corporation of the Americas, Center Valley, PA) with a Hamamatsu model C9100 EM-CCD camera (Hamamatsu Photonics, Skokie, IL) run by SlideBook v6.0 software (Intelligent Imaging Innovations, Denver, CO).
+Olympus “live cell” DSU Spinning Disk in KCBD 1250F: Images were captured with an Olympus DSU spinning disk confocal microscope (Olympus Corporation of the Americas, Center Valley, PA) with a Hamamatsu model C9100 EM-CCD camera (Hamamatsu Photonics, Skokie, IL) run by SlideBook software (Intelligent Imaging Innovations, Denver, CO).

-Olympus IX81 widefield in KCBD 1250F: Images were captured with an Olympus IX81 inverted epiflurorescence microscope with the Olympus Zero Drift Correction auto re-focusing system (Olympus Corporation of the Americas, Center Valley, PA) with a Hamamatsu Orca Flash 4.0 sCMOS camera (Hamamatsu Photonics, Skokie, IL) run by Slidebook 6.0 software (Intelligent Imaging Innovations, Denver, CO).
+Olympus IX81 widefield in KCBD 1250C: Images were captured with an Olympus IX81 inverted epiflurorescence microscope with the Olympus Zero Drift Correction auto re-focusing system (Olympus Corporation of the Americas, Center Valley, PA) with a Hamamatsu Orca Flash 4.0 sCMOS camera (Hamamatsu Photonics, Skokie, IL) run by Slidebook software (Intelligent Imaging Innovations, Denver, CO).

 Stereomicroscope in KCBD 1250C: Images were captured with an Olympus SZX-Zb12 Research Stereomicroscope (Olympus Corporation of the Americas, Center Valley, PA) with a QIMaging Retiga-EXi FAST camera (QImaging, Surrey, BC) run by Slidebook software (Intelligent Imaging Innovations, Denver, CO).